Djamel-Ali/line-follower-robot/examples/README.md

 ./gradlew :ev3dev-lang-java:run       # only run already uploaded build of 'ev3dev-lang-java' project ./gradlew :ev3dev-lang-java:deployRun # only upload and run 'ev3dev-lang-java' project
 ```

+Or by using the EV3 brick (Using its buttons, we go to: **File Browser / ev3dev-lang-java-0.6.1.sh** then we click on the middle button to execute it).

 To change the class to be run in some example project, modify its `config.gradle` file.
 If you want to run the program from ev3dev menu, you will have to re-upload it.